DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/color_checker_overview.rst

 	Color Image In: (DataType: Image) A color image.

 	Color Function:
-		decide weither user want to use Color_Matching function or Color Segmentation function.
+		decide whether you want to use Color_Matching function or Color Segmentation function.

 	Tolerance:
 		Range [0 ~ 100]